kitschpatrol/itson/readme.md

 An optional `update` strategy may be specified.

-Currently, only updates from GitHub releases with attached binary artifacts are supported.
+Currently, only updates from GitHub releases containing Python application packages or attached binary artifacts are supported.

 Private GitHub repositories are supported via personal access tokens bearing at least the `contents:read` and `metadata:read` permissions.